dyno-might/dyno-might.github.io/_posts/2024-11-21-more-chess.md

 * [Transcendence: Generative Models Can Outperform The Experts That Train Them](https://arxiv.org/pdf/2406.11741) (h/t WTFwhatthehell)

 * Nicholas Carlini's [Playing chess with large language models](https://nicholas.carlini.com/writing/2023/chess-llm.html).

+*Update* (2024/11/21 18:10 UTC) The last example output is an illegal move!
+(Why am I so bad?)
+This makes the benefit of these examples even more mysterious.
+I am re-running all the experiments with examples now.